 Gush Emunim was an Israeli ultranationalist orthodox movement that translated into a formal organisation in 1974, after the Yom Kippur war.
-Founded by Rabbi Abraham Kook, the movement advocated for the creation of a Jewish homeland

-(Eretz Israel) and to expel the impure elements (Islamic) from it.
+Founded by Rabbi Abraham Kook, the movement advocated for the creation of a Jewish homeland (Eretz Israel) and to expel the impure elements (Islamic) from it.
 In the name of the Torah, the leaders of the group bolstered the belief that the settlement of the Jews in the land of Israel would bring redemption upon Earth and the beginning of the Messianic era.
 Through its strong influence in the political circles, the group was successful in establishing several Jewish settlements in the territories captured in the 1967 "Six-Day War", especially Judea and Samaria.
 In stark contrast to this, Neturei Karta, another orthodox Jewish group, rejected Zionism and believed the creation of the state of Israel to be against the will of God.
 It was against the settlement of Jews on the land of Israel before the arrival of the Messiah.
 Both the groups believe to be following the real word of the Torah, however a discrepancy in its interpretation leads to two opposing radical religious thoughts.
 On the other end of the spectrum is Hamas, a Palestinian Islamist group that believes in the complete annihilation of Israel.
 It was formed in the initial years of the first Intifada (1987) by members of Muslim Brotherhood and a few religious factions of the Palestine Liberation Organisation (PLO).
-Hamas considers the ancient land of Palestine to be Islamic Waqf and the establishment of an Islamic homeland a prerogative of the Palestinian muslims.
+Hamas considers the ancient land of Palestinian muslims.
 The Hamas Covenant, 1988 explicitly eliminates any scope of a peaceful compromise and solidifies the utopian vision of a liberated Palestine (from land to sea) under the sovereignty of Islam.